-Osterley hesitated.
 Bleecker did not.
-The revolver erupted in a blue-tinged flash, the shot that sounding louder and hitting harder than it ought to have.
-Newkirk was thrown off his feet and into Beckton in a spray of blood.
+His revolver erupted in a blue-tinged flash, the shot that sounding louder and hitting harder than it ought to have; Newkirk was thrown off his feet and into Beckton in a spray of blood.

 Comments (2 so far!)

 Webley revolvers were used by the British Empire and various Commonwealth countries from the late 19th century well into the 20th century.
 A powerful, reliable and well-made weapon, it controversially featured a particularly devastating hollow-point bullet called the Manstopper - from which I have named the Magekiller.
 It may be assumed that Magekillers are very difficult to get hold of, which would be why Osterley only has one.
 The principle of operation of this type of ammunition is not stated.

 Operation Adder was conducted by the Australian Services Reconnaissance Department on Timor during the Second World War.
 Much like Operation Cobra before it, the commandos were unaware that the operation had been compromised.
 Ambushed by Japanese forces, there were no survivors.